aliabdi064/markeing_economteric_poroject/README.md

 This comprehensive analysis is detailed in the `notebooks/Predictive_Modeling.ipynb` notebook.

+## 5. Assumptions of OLS Regression and Diagnostic Considerations

+For a multiple linear regression model to provide reliable and unbiased estimates, several key assumptions about the data and the error term (`ε`) must be met.
+While our primary analysis focused on model building and interpretation, a thorough econometric study also involves diagnostic tests to validate these assumptions.

+Here are the core assumptions of Ordinary Least Squares (OLS) regression and their diagnostic considerations:

+### 5.1 Linearity

+*   **Assumption:** The relationship between the independent variables (TV, Radio, Newspaper) and the dependent variable (Sales) is linear.
+*   **Why it's important:** If the relationship is non-linear, a linear model will not accurately capture the true relationship, leading to biased coefficients and poor predictions.
+*   **Diagnostic Consideration:** Visual inspection of scatter plots (e.g., Sales vs. TV, Sales vs. Radio) can provide initial insights.
+Residual plots (residuals vs. fitted values) can also reveal non-linear patterns if present.
+*   **In this project:** Our initial EDA (pair plots with regression lines) suggested a largely linear relationship, which supports the use of a linear model.

+### 5.2 No Perfect Multicollinearity

+*   **Assumption:** The independent variables are not perfectly correlated with each other.
+*   **Why it's important:** Perfect multicollinearity makes it impossible for the model to uniquely estimate the individual coefficients of the correlated variables.
+High (but not perfect) multicollinearity can lead to unstable and unreliable coefficient estimates.
+*   **Diagnostic Test:** Variance Inflation Factor (VIF).
+*   **In this project:** As discussed in Section 4, the VIF values for all our independent variables were very low (all less than 2), indicating that **this assumption is met**, and there is no significant multicollinearity.

+### 5.3 Homoscedasticity (Constant Variance of Residuals)

+*   **Assumption:** The variance of the error terms (`ε`) is constant across all levels of the independent variables.
+In simpler terms, the spread of the residuals should be roughly the same across the range of predicted values.
+*   **Why it's important:** Violations (heteroscedasticity) lead to inefficient (though still unbiased) coefficient estimates, meaning standard errors are incorrect, and thus hypothesis tests (t-tests, F-test) and confidence intervals are unreliable.
+*   **Diagnostic Tests:**
+    *   **Visual Inspection:** Plotting residuals against fitted values.
+A "fanning out" or "funnel" shape suggests heteroscedasticity.
+    *   **Statistical Tests:** Breusch-Pagan test, White test.
+*   **In this project:** Explicit statistical tests for homoscedasticity were not performed in the provided notebooks.
+However, visual inspection of residual plots would be a crucial next step for a complete diagnostic.

+### 5.4 No Autocorrelation (Independence of Residuals)

+*   **Assumption:** The error terms (`ε`) are independent of each other.
+This is particularly relevant for time-series data, where errors from one period might be correlated with errors from a previous period.
+*   **Why it's important:** Autocorrelation leads to inefficient coefficient estimates and incorrect standard errors, similar to heteroscedasticity.
+*   **Diagnostic Test:** Durbin-Watson test.
+A Durbin-Watson statistic close to 2 suggests no autocorrelation.
+Values significantly below 2 indicate positive autocorrelation, and values significantly above 2 indicate negative autocorrelation.
+*   **In this project:** The `data/advertising.csv` dataset is cross-sectional (not time-series), so autocorrelation is generally less of a concern.
+However, if the data had a time component, a Durbin-Watson test would be essential.
+The `statsmodels` summary output often includes a Durbin-Watson statistic, which can be checked.

+### 5.5 Normality of Residuals

+*   **Assumption:** The error terms (`ε`) are normally distributed.
+*   **Why it's important:** While OLS estimates remain unbiased even with non-normal errors (especially with large sample sizes due to the Central Limit Theorem), normality is required for the t-tests and F-test to be strictly valid for small sample sizes.
+It also helps in constructing accurate confidence intervals and prediction intervals.
+*   **Diagnostic Tests:**
+    *   **Visual Inspection:** Histogram of residuals, Q-Q plot (Quantile-Quantile plot).
+    *   **Statistical Tests:** Jarque-Bera test, Shapiro-Wilk test.
+*   **In this project:** Explicit statistical tests for normality of residuals were not performed in the provided notebooks.
+Visual inspection of a histogram of residuals and a Q-Q plot would be beneficial.

+### Summary of Diagnostic Considerations

+While the model demonstrates strong predictive power (high R-squared) and significant predictors (low p-values for TV and Radio), a complete econometric analysis would involve systematically checking all OLS assumptions.
+The provided notebooks primarily focus on model building and interpretation.
+For future work, incorporating these diagnostic tests would further strengthen the model's validity and the reliability of its inferences.

 ## 6. Budget Optimization

 We used the trained multiple linear regression model to find the optimal allocation of a £1000 budget.
 The optimal budget allocation is: